edgeworx/docs/content/en/docs/more/terminology.md

 [...]
 ```

-You can access the _node install script_ via the `Add Node` button in _Cloud Portal_, or by
+You can access the _node register script_ via the `Add Node` button in _Cloud Portal_, or by
-executing `edgectl get node-install-script`.
+executing `edgectl get node-register-script`.

 ### Application